gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 ### `effective_light (pos)`

-Numeric function, returning the "real" light at position. affected by time and weather.
+Numeric function, returning the "real" light at position, which is affected by time and weather.

 ### `see_sky(pos)`